Windy City ThunderBolts: History

 In 1999, the Cheetahs joined the stable Frontier League and have been members since.
 The team changed their name to the Windy City ThunderBolts.
 An ownership change instigated the name change.
+The ThunderBolts mascot "Boomer" was born May 21, 2004.

 On August 26, 2007, the ThunderBolts won their first Central Division title.
 On September 17, 2007, they defeated the Washington Wild Things to win the Frontier League championship, three games to two.
 In 2008, they repeated a division title as the West Division champions and Frontier League champions, defeating the Kalamazoo Kings three games to none in the championship series.
 After heavy rains flooded Homer Stryker Field, the entire 2008 championship series was played at the Thunderbolts' Standard Bank Stadium.
 They thus became only the second Frontier League team to win back-to-back titles, joining the 2001–02 Richmond Roosters.

 The ThunderBolts currently play at Ozinga Field (which was renamed from Standard Bank Stadium in 2018) which is located in Crestwood, Illinois.
 Ozinga Field is easily accessible from the south suburbs, located two blocks east of Cicero Avenue on the Midlothian Turnpike (1.5 miles south of I-294).

-On April 23, 2019, Assistant General Manager Mike VerShave was named General Manager.
-Having served as Assistant General Manager since 2014, VerShave replaced former General Manager Mike Lucas.
+On April 23, 2019, assistant general manager Mike VerSchave was named general manager.
+Having served as assistant general manager since 2014, VerSchave replaced former general manager Mike Lucas.

-The club celebrated its 20th Anniversary on the weekend of June 1–2, 2019.
+The club celebrated its 20th anniversary on the weekend of June 1–2, 2019.
 The team wore Cheetahs uniforms as a part of the celebrations.

+On October 27, 2023, Former White Sox Closer and 2005 World Series Champion, Bobby Jenks, was named Field Manager.
+Jenks enthusiastically stated, "I believe I can do that and my track record has shown that I can do that".

+On November 6, 2025, the ThunderBolts unveiled their new visual identity for the 2026 season.
+In addition, the ThunderBolts announced a 10-year lease extension with the Village of Crestwood and Ozinga Field, ensuring the ThunderBolts will continue to call Chicago's Southland home well into the 2030s.